Nur-Alom/BMC-Teacher-DB_8/README.md

 # BMC, Collage Teacher Database.

-This project was Also Live in..
-[Netlify.app] (https://bmct.netlify.app/).
+This project was Also Live in [Netlify.app](https://bmct.netlify.app/).

 * This is a Teachers Database Type website.
 * Here you will find some information for teachers.